perrycate/tldr/posts/peak.md

     with a coach.
     * The first instructors must be good with kids, to foster their enthusiasm.
-    * Parents work with the kids establish practice routines and ~~force them~~ help them stick to it
+    * Parents work with the kids establish practice routines and ~~force them~~ help them stick to it.
- * In other fields like math, the students probably won't have a tutor
+ * In other fields like math, the students probably won't have a tutor.
     * Their teachers still help spark their interest and intellectual curiosity.
     * More of a focus on _why_ than _how_ when solving problems.
  * In this stage it's important that the child gets lots of positive encouragement